"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 How to answer walk me through your resume?

 A strong reply is more than just listing your job titles.
-It’s about crafting a narrative that highlights your journey, achievements, and future goals.
+It’s about crafting a narrative that highlights your journey, achievements, and future career goals.
 Here are the key components that will help you deliver a standout response.

 1. A clear and concise introduction

 Start with a brief overview of your career path.
-You don't need to go into exhaustive detail—just provide a summary that frames your story.
+You don't need to go into exhaustive detail — just provide a summary that frames your story.
 This is your chance to set the stage for the rest of your answer, so it should be focused and relevant.

 For example, you might say: